Lawns to Habitat & Ashes to Habitat Grants – 2025

 Remove your lawn by sheet mulching, hand removal, mechanical turf cutting, and /or herbicide application.
 Please note this process takes 4-8 weeks, so June through October is the ideal time to complete this task.

-Site visits by the Lawns to Habitat team, where necessary, and plant order preparation occur throughout the late summer and early fall months when grant recipient’s turf is has been removed, hardscapes installed, and irrigation systems modified.
+Site visits by the Lawns to Habitat team if needed.
+Plant order preparation takes place in late summer and early fall months after has been removed, hardscapes installed, and irrigation systems modified by the grant recipient.

 November 2025 to February 2026